kevinlondon/kevinlondon.github.io/_posts/2019-03-16-dont-bake-a-cake.md

 servers?

 Well, we could use Ansible, which has a set of AWS modules, CloudFormation, or any other number of tools.

-#### How It Looks

 In a design document, I would write something like this:

 > The infrastructure pipeline will use Terraform to create, manage, and update
 > servers with a manual review and approval step after generating the planned